modius/lucee-docker-workbench/README.md

 Vagrant based Docker workbench for a Lucee development pipeline.
 This is a project template that can be exported and used as the basis for Lucee development in a containerised world.

+_For more information on this Workbench project format, see the [Daemonite Workbench Project](https://github.com/daemonite/workbench)_

 ## Installation